lemlac/mulem/docs/reference.md

 add(a: 2, b: 3, 1)
 ```

-Named parameters can be defined in their own object and then passed in with the `&` operator as well.
+Named parameters can be defined in their own object and then passed in with the `&` operator also.
 The named parameters in the function can also be collected into a single variable using `as`.
 Like with desctructuring, a `()&` should be placed before the typed name parameters even if the function doesn't have any positional parameters.

 ```
 Settings :: { enabled: bool }